fallcoder/login-form/README.md

 * Input of email address and password.<br>
 * Validation of fields to ensure that the entered data is correct.<br>
 * Display of error messages in case of empty fields or incorrect formats.<br>
-* Confirmation of successful login with an alert.
+* Confirmation of successful login with an alert and reset the form.